 A.8.1.3.4.7.
 Incorporate a coincidence correction function up to a maximum 10 per cent correction, and may make use of an internal calibration factor as determined in paragraph A.8.2.1.3., but shall not make use of any other algorithm to correct for or define the counting efficiency;

-SPN23: Incorporate an internal calibration factor from the linearity calibration against a traceable reference, as determined in paragraph A.8.2.1.3, shall be applied to determine PNC counting efficiency.
+SPN23: Incorporate a calibration factor from the linearity calibration against a traceable reference, as determined in paragraph A.8.2.1.3, shall be applied to determine PNC counting efficiency.
 The counting efficiency shall be reported including the calibration factor.

-SPN10: Incorporate an internal calibration factor from the linearity calibration against a traceable reference, as determined in paragraph A.8.2.1.3, shall be applied to determine PNC counting efficiency.
+SPN10: Incorporate a calibration factor from the linearity calibration against a traceable reference, as determined in paragraph A.8.2.1.3, shall be applied to determine PNC counting efficiency.
 The counting efficiency shall be reported including the calibration factor.
 The PNC calibration material shall be 4cSt polyalphaolefin (Emery oil) or soot-like particles (e.g. flame generated soot or graphite particles).